 Department:Department of English and Media

-Areas of Expertise: English literature
+Areas of Expertise: Literature

-Before joining Anglia Ruskin, Elizabeth held a six-month Early Career Fellowship in the Institute of Advanced Studies at the University of Warwick, a two-year postdoctoral lectureship at the University of British Columbia, and a one-year teaching fellowship at the University of Birmingham.
+Before joining Anglia Ruskin, Elizabeth held a six-month Early Career Fellowship in the Institute of Advanced Studies at the University of Warwick, a two-year postdoctoral fellowship at the University of British Columbia, and a one-year teaching fellowship at the University of Birmingham.

 Elizabeth’s first monograph, Christina Rossetti and the Bible: Waiting with the Saints (Bloomsbury Academic, 2014), unpacks Rossetti’s hermeneutic of piety and contextualises her work in the light of her engagement with ancient, medieval, Early Modern, and nineteenth-century literature.
 It also provides the first sustained discussion of Rossetti’s contributions to periodicals and devotional anthologies.

-Ludlow, E., 2014.
-Christina Rossetti's Later Life: A Double Sonnet of Sonnets (1881): Exploring the Fearfulness of Forgiveness.
-In: Mason, E. (Ed).
-Special Issue on Nineteenth-Century Poetry and Forgiveness.
-Literature Compass, 11(2), pp.84-93.
+'Christina Rossetti's Later Life: A Double Sonnet of Sonnets (1881): Exploring the Fearfulness of Forgiveness,' Special Issue on Nineteenth-Century Poetry and Forgiveness, ed. by Emma Mason, Literature Compass, 11.2 (2014), 84-93.